Hair Drug Testing 101

-Hair drug tests typically screen for cocaine, marijuana, opiates, methamphetamine, ecstasy, and PCP.
+Hair drug tests typically test for cocaine, marijuana, opiates, methamphetamine, ecstasy, and PCP.

 What is required for a hair drug test sample?

-A single hair isn’t going to be enough for a hair drug test.
-You also can’t just use hair collected from a brush or another source - it must be taken directly from the person’s head.
-For the analysis to effectively determine drug use, a sample of hair needs to be 1.5 inches long, and have the thickness of about the diameter of a pencil.
+A single hair isn’t going to be enough for a hair drug test, and you can’t use hair collected from a brush or another source - it must be taken directly from the person’s head.
+For the analysis to effectively determine drug use, a sample of hair needs to be 1.5 inches long, and have the thickness of a pencil.

-Why would an employer choose a hair drug test over other sample options?
+Why would an employer choose hair drug testing over other sample options?

 While there are several sample options for drug tests, an employer might prefer hair drug testing because: